MatteoTomasetto/deeponet/README.md

 ## Usage

-In the [CTF-for-Science](https://github.com/CTF-for-Science) repository, the DeepONet model can be tested with:
+In the [CTF-for-Science](https://github.com/CTF-for-Science) framework, the DeepONet model can be tested with:

 ```bash
 python models/deeponet/run.py models/deeponet/config_*.yaml